Should Psychoactive Drugs be given to Young Children?

-A new report just released at a recent American Academy of Pediatrics National Conference recommends that children as young as four can now be diagnosed and treated for attention-deficit hyperactivity disorder (ADHD).
+A report released at the 2011 American Academy of Pediatrics National Conference recommends that children as young as four can be diagnosed and treated for attention-deficit hyperactivity disorder (ADHD).
 Does this mean more pharmaceutical drugs for young children?

 Likely, according to most health experts.
 However, according to the report, titled “ADHD: Clinical Practice Guidelines for the diagnosis, Evaluation and Treatment of Children and Adolescents with Attention-Deficit Hyperactivity Disorder,” non-drug behavioral intervention should be the fist preference of treatment, especially for pre-schoolers aged four and five years old.